fieldtrip/website/getting_started/fmri.md

 ## Parcellate using an atlas

-It is also possible to use an atlas for the parcellation, see [here](/template/atlas) for a description of the template atlasses that are included.
+It is also possible to use an atlas for the parcellation, see [here](/template/atlas) for a description of the template atlases that are included.
 Note that you can also construct and use your own atlas, the only requirement is that it represented as a [parcellated](/reference/utilities/ft_datatype_parcellation) or [segmented](/reference/utilities/ft_datatype_segmentation) data structure with an indexed representation, i.e. each voxel or vertex belongs to a single tissue type.

 ```